skeetio/learngraphql-lessons/1-basics/3-querying-graphql.md

 bulletPackage: free
 ```

-GraphQL is an application layer query language.
-So, querying is one of the major parts of it.
-In this lesson, we are going to start with how to query against a graphql server and get familiar with the graphql query syntax.
+Querying is one of the major parts of GraphQL.
+In this lesson, we are going to start with how to query against a graphql server and get familiar with the query syntax.

 We'll be querying a data set for a typical **blog app** (as we decusssed earlier).
 For now, don't worry about how the GraphQL server works and how the schema is implemented.
 For now, we just focus on the query syntax and play with it.

-At the end of the lesson, you'll have a good understanding on how to write GraphQL queries.
+At the end of this lesson, you'll have a good understanding on how to write GraphQL queries.

 Let's get started!